 Community Compost Program

-Collecting and harvesting food scrap from the local area to mitigate the volume of reusable energy sources from entering the landfill is a priority for us at Barrington Farm School.
+Collecting and harvesting food scrap from local schools and the public mitigates the volume of reusable energy sources from entering the landfill is a priority for us at Barrington Farm School.
 We remain invigorated and determined to deepen the stream of local awareness and the harvesting of energy sources in order to create richly complex soil amendments right here in Barrington.

 Public Food Scrap Drop Off

-We provide a drop off location adjacent to our farm stand.
+We collect food scrap from seven local schools and provide a drop off location adjacent to our farm stand.
 There you will see a green toter where you drop in the food scraps you’ve been collecting in a bucket or container.
 We do the rest.
 It is a good idea to add shredded paper to your bucket or container as it assists in curbing any odors and allows for the decomposition process to take hold.

 Consider what you can do to curb reusable energy – such as – building a collection system in your neighborhood.
 Imagine if each home on a street had a five-gallon bucket, and they collected these weekly into a larger toter .. then we came by in the farm truck to collect the toter, wash the buckets, and so on.